futuregrid/deprecated-teefaa/README.md

-FutureGrid Teefaa Toolbox
+FutureGrid Teefaa
 =================

-FutureGrid Teefaa Toolbox is a set of documented scripts which helps for making snapshots of multiple Linux Distributions and provisioning them on Bare-Metal machines.
-The goal is to provide the scripts and methods to build a different type of cluster which provides the way for cluster users to run their own unique os images on bare-metal nodes.
+FutureGrid Teefaa is a set of scripts which consists of Snapshot, Cloudimg, Bootstrap and Torque Plugin.

+* Snapshot - Makes a snapshot of an OS and compresses it.
+* Cloudimg - Makes a cloud image from a snapshot.
+* Bootstrap - Installs a system from a snapshot, a running system or a running instance.
+* Torque Plugin - Provides cluster users to provision OS images on compute nodes.

+The goal of FG Teefaa is to provide the scripts and methods to easily provision multiple Operation Systems on users local enviromnent(Desktop, Laptop, VMs) and on Bare-metal Cluster machines.
+Users can use Cloud as the place for image backup and for testing their image.

 Project website: http://futuregrid.github.com/teefaa/